telliott99/MySwift2/chapter1/strings.rst

     > swift test.swift
     H-e-l-l-o->

-but now we can see that our cursor is in the wrong place;  we have to add an additional ``print("")`` to obtain a newline at the very end.
+This is an improvement, but now we can see that our cursor is in the wrong place;  we have to add an additional ``print("")`` to obtain a newline at the very end.

 .. sourcecode:: bash